Vladimír Weiss (footballer, born 1989): Rangers (loan)

 On 19 August 2010, Weiss joined Scottish side Rangers on loan until the end of the 2010–11 season.
 Prior to signing for Rangers, Weiss rejected a move to their city rivals Celtic.
 He made his Rangers debut against Hibernian at Easter Road on 22 August coming on as a substitute for James Beattie, setting up the second goal with Rangers going on to win 3–0.
 He scored his first goal for Rangers in a 4–1 home victory against Motherwell and five days later made his Champions League debut against Valencia, providing the assist from a corner for Maurice Edu's opener.

 On 26 December 2010, Weiss gave a 'Man of the Match' performance, and scored the third goal in a 4–1 SPL victory over Motherwell at Fir Park.
 On 15 January 2011, Weiss scored twice in a 4–0 home victory over Hamilton Academical.
 On 20 March 2011, Weiss came off the bench in the League Cup final against Celtic and made the assist for Nikica Jelavić to score the winning goal, he lifted his first senior trophy as a Rangers player.
 Weiss claimed a 2010–11 SPL winners medal, Rangers having won the title over rivals Celtic by a single point.

 Espanyol (loan)

 In February 2012, Weiss scored with a "wonderful dipping shot from 30 yards" in a 3–3 away draw against Athletic Bilbao.

 Pescara

 On 2 August 2012, newly-promoted Serie A club Pescara announced the signing of Weiss from Manchester City on a year contract with the option for a further year.
-The same year on 26 September, he scored his first goal in Pescara's 1–0 victory against Palermo.
+The same year on 26 September, he scored the only goal of Pescara's 1–0 victory against Palermo, after coming off the bench in the second half.